Azure/azure-functions-durable-powershell/src/Help/Invoke-DurableSubOrchestrator.md

 - Use the -NoWait parameter when you need to invoke multiple sub-orchestrators concurrently.
 - Sub-orchestrators inherit the fault-tolerance and replay characteristics of the parent orchestration.
 - The sub-orchestrator function name must match a function defined in your Azure Functions app with an orchestration trigger.
+- The -Version parameter allows you to invoke specific versions of orchestrator functions, overriding the default version from host.json.
 - Consider using sub-orchestrators to break down complex workflows into manageable, reusable components.

 ## RELATED LINKS